-When it’s all said and done, you’ll have made more than $117,000 in contributions, but you’ll also have earned nearly $98,000 with that money.
+When it’s all said and done, you will have made about $134,000 in contributions, but you will have also earned nearly $155,000 in interest.

-If those kind of numbers sound appealing, keep reading.
-We’ll cover the basic pros and cons of 529 plans and discuss where to find the best 529 plan for you.
+If those numbers sound appealing, keep reading.
+We’ll cover the advantages and disadvantages of 529 plans and see how your state’s 529 plan compares to other top plans.

-While you fund a 529 plan with after-tax dollars (unlike, say, pre-tax 401(k) contributions), your earnings won’t be subject to federal income tax when you withdraw them later — much like a Roth IRA.
-Many states also offer tax deductions or credits at the state level, too, though these vary by plan.
+You fund a 529 plan with after-tax dollars (unlike, say, pre-tax 401(k) contributions), so your earnings won’t be subject to federal income tax when you withdraw them later – much like a Roth IRA.
+Many states also offer tax deductions or credits too, though these vary by plan.

-You can switch 529s up to once a year by rolling over the balance without paying any sort of penalty, and you can also change the plan beneficiary if you need to.
-You can also contribute to a 529 on anyone’s behalf — not just your child’s.
+You can switch 529 plans up to once a year by rolling over the balance without paying any sort of penalty, and you can also change the plan beneficiary if necessary.

 Minimal impact on financial aid

 When parents contribute to a 529 on their child’s behalf, the account is classified as a parental asset for financial aid purposes, just like most other kinds of savings.
 That won’t have as much of a negative impact on other financial aid as parental income or the student’s own assets.

-Much like some IRAs, you’ll owe income tax and a steep 10% early-withdrawal penalty on earnings if you try to tap your 529 early.
-(If you aren’t a disciplined saver, this could be a pro — a 529 plan should never function as a general savings account and you should dip in early only as a last resort.)
+Much like some IRAs, you’ll owe income tax and a steep 10% early-withdrawal penalty on earnings if you try to tap your 529 savings early.
+If you aren’t a disciplined saver, this could be a pro.
+529 plans should never function as a general savings account and you should dip in early only as a last resort.